 Where can I find your books?

 They’re available from all bricks-and-mortar bookshops and all on-line booksellers.
-In Western Montana, find them in Whitefish at Bookworks, in Kalispell at The Bookshelf, Montana Marie (formerly Think Local), and the Hockaday Museum of Art giftshop, and in Bigfork, at Roma’s Kitchen Shop, Bay Books (summers only), and the Bigfork Art and Cultural Center Gift Shop.
+In Western Montana, find them in Whitefish at Bookworks, in Kalispell at The Bookshelf and Montana Marie (formerly Think Local), and in Bigfork, at Roma’s Kitchen Shop, Bay Books (summers only), and the Bigfork Art and Cultural Center Gift Shop.
 In Missoula, find them at Fact & Fiction, Barnes & Noble, and Shakespeare and Co.

 They’re also available in libraries across the U.S. and Canada.
 (I’ve been amazed to see how many Alberta libraries carry them!)
 And remember you can ask your library to purchase any book.